Alan Pulido: Senior

 On 29 January 2014, Pulido scored a hat-trick on his debut appearance against South Korea, with Mexico going on to win the match 4–0.
 On 2 April, he scored the second goal in the 2–2 draw against the United States in a friendly match at the University of Phoenix Stadium.

 On 2 June 2014, Pulido was named in Mexico's squad for the World Cup in Brazil.
 He did not appear in any match.

 Pulido was originally included in the roster for the 2017 Gold Cup, but withdrew from the list after picking up an injury in a friendly match against Paraguay and was subsequently replaced by Erick Torres Padilla.

 Kidnapping

 On 28 May 2016, Pulido attended a party with his girlfriend in a rural area in Ciudad Victoria, Tamaulipas.
-After leaving the party at 11:30 p.m., he drove through a highway and was cut off by a vehicle.
-Pulido and his girlfriend were then forcibly taken by six masked gunmen.
+After leaving the party at 11:30 p.m., Pulido and his girlfriend were then forcibly taken by six masked gunmen.
 His girlfriend was later released unharmed.
-His family members(Mother, Father, and brother Eli Pulido) were concerned with his health and safety, they later contacted the police and the case was escalated to all three levels of law enforcement.
-On 30 May, Pulido managed to escape by overpowering one of his captors and taking one of his guns.
-The other captor ran from the scene after Pulido destroyed the windows of the room he was in.
-Once he was safe, Pulido dialed 066, the emergency number, to contact law enforcement and give his location.
-In the operation, at least one person was arrested; Pulido was sent to a hospital for medical examination.
-He suffered a minor injury in his right hand for breaking through the window to escape the kidnapper's safe house, where he was being held.
+His family were concerned with his health and safety and sought assistance from the local police.
+On 30 May Pulido managed to escape his captors by overpowering one of his guards and taking one of their guns.
+The other captor fled from the scene after Pulido destroyed the windows of the room he was in.
+After contacting authorities, Pulido was sent to a hospital for medical examination and only suffered a minor injury in his hand caused by breaking the window.